carmanuelz/alb-ingress-controller-module/README.md

 ## Important install steps

-The kubernetes terraform provider currently has a bug where specifying if service account tokens should be automounted is broken.
-To get around this you have to edit the deployment with kubectl after a `terraform apply`.
-Run `kubectl -n kube-system edit deployment/alb-ingress-controller`.
-Then add `automountServiceAccountToken: true` in the template spec right before the container is defined.

 All Subnets to be used with k8 need to be tagged with `kubernetes.io/cluster/CLUSTER_NAME` = `shared`.
 Public subnets should also be tagged with `kubernetes.io/role/elb` = `1`, and private subnets with `kubernetes.io/role/internal-elb` = `1`.

 ## Legal stuff